dive-into-machine-learning/dive-into-machine-learning/README.md

 # Immerse yourself

+Now you should be hooked.
+We are ready to get serious!
 Pick one of the courses below and do the whole thing.

 ## Recommended course